technowledgy/vue-h5p/README.md

 ## Development

-Put your extracted h5p content into example/api/content.
+Put your extracted h5p content into public/h5p, files are served by vue-dev-server.

 Serve the example using